What is a resonator, and do I need one?

 GASKETS / HARDWARE

 All gaskets and hardware that you’ll need to install your system will be provided.
 We recommend replacing your rubber hangers if they’re stiff, dry or brittle.
 Those are not included, but can be purchased at most local auto parts stores for a few dollars.
-DELIVERY

 Lastly, thank you for supporting an independently-owned business and American-made products!